-- The Head Coach must include a team ranking during online registration for each team. - A skills assessment form may also be filled out for reference to help with a more accurate divisioning process.
-Please find soccer skill assessments here.
-Skill Assessments. - Traditional - Recreational: Teams in the recreational category have athletes who are relatively new to the sport or are just there for fun. - o Competitive: Competitive Traditional athletes have a mid-high skill level. - Unified - Unified partners are there to compete alongside higher-level SO Athletes.
+- Traditional - Recreational: Teams in the recreational category have athletes who are relatively new to the sport or are just there for fun and do not want to compete/advance to the 2024 School Championships. - Competitive: Competitive Traditional athletes intend to compete at the School Championships if selected or have a mid-high skill level. - Unified - Unified Partners are there to compete alongside SO Athletes.
 Unified Partners are intended to score points, impact the game in a meaningful way and compete in this category.
 This includes passing, shooting/scoring and defence.
-Unified partners should be tasked with defending the opposing unified partner where possible..
-Note: Unified Partners are not permitted to take over games but are expected to contribute to winning. - Teams are grouped in divisions according to their team ranking and selected classification.
-On the registration forms schools will be asked to select what level their team would like to compete in.
-Teams can select more competitive play where athletes have a moderatehigh skill-set and understanding of the rules, or select less competitive play where athletes are new/learning the sport and Unified partners take on a more faciliatory role.
+Note: Unified Partners are not permitted to take over games but are expected to contribute. - Teams are grouped in divisions according to their team ranking (A,B,C,D) - Each team will be required to ensure all their players barring injury play during each game.